AxisCommunications/acap-documentation/docs/develop/schema-field-descriptions-v1.3.md

 - __schemaVersion__ `string` **Required**

     Specifies the application manifest schema version using two dot-separated integer numbers, which follow the semantic versioning rules for MAJOR and MINOR version numbers.

+- __resources__ `object`

+    Host resources the application requires access to.

+    - __dbus__ `object`

+        D-Bus resources on the host system that the application requires or desires access to.

+        - __requiredMethods__ `array`

+            A list of D-Bus methods (given as strings) that are required by the application to be part of an API of the host system.
+If the methods are not present, the application is considered incompatible and will be rejected at installation.

+        - __conditionalMethods__ `array`

+            A list of D-Bus methods (given as strings) desired by the application that may or may not be part of an API of the host system.
+If the methods are not present the application will still be installed.
+It is up to the application to handle the absence of the methods appropriately.

+    - __linux__ `object`

+        Linux resources on the host system that the application requires or desires access to.

+        - __user__ `object`

+            Dynamic user the application shall run as.
+The username of the dynamic user is determined at installation.
+If the application requires knowledge of the username it shall use the underlying OS functions to read it.
+Only one of dynamic user and static user (see acapPackageConf > setup > user) may be specified.

+            - __groups__ `array`

+                A list of secondary groups (given as strings) the application user should belong to.

 - __acapPackageConf__ `object` **Required**